 Supplies and Materials includes expenditures for necessary supplies for each department.
 All budgetary accounts 530000 through 531999 are included in this object classification.

-Operations and Maintenance includes expenditures for routine opera- tion and maintenance, such as utility costs and repair of equipment.
+Operations and Maintenance includes expenditures for routine operation and maintenance, such as utility costs and repair of equipment.
 All budgetary accounts 540000 through 540999 are included in this object classification.

 Rental and Leasing includes expenditures for the rental and leasing of office, automotive, medical equipment, and facilities.
 All budgetary accounts 550000 through 550999 are included in this object classification.

 Capital Outlay includes expenditures for the acquisition of fixed assets including land, buildings, and equipment.
 All budgetary accounts 560000 through 560999 are included in this object classification.

 Contingencies and Special Purpose Appropriations includes various unanticipated and estimated expenditures, and reserves.
 All budgetary accounts 580000 through 589999 are included in this object classification.

 OFFICE A unit of Cook County government.
 Offices are generally managed by elected County officials.
 However, the term is also used to designate some nonelective units of County government.

-OPERATING BUDGET The primary means by which most of the financing, acquisition, spending, and service delivery activities of a government are controlled.
+OPERATING BUDGETThe primary means by which most of the financing, acquisition, spending, and service delivery activities of a government are controlled.
 The Operating Budget excludes capital improvements.

+PER MEMBER PER MONTH (PMPM) RATE A set amount paid by the State of Illinois to Medicaid Managed Care Organizations for each of their members.
+Rates vary by population group and are determined based on data from all Medicaid managed care plans in the region.
+The State considers the acuity of members in each of the health plans and reallocates funds to plans with higher member acuity, as a health plan with higher member acuity will likely have higher costs.

 PERFORMANCE-BASED BUDGETING Performance-based budgeting uses statements of missions, goals, and objectives to explain why the money is being spent.
-It is a way to allo- cate resources to achieve specific objectives based on program goals and measured results.
+It is a way to allocate resources to achieve specific objectives based on program goals and measured results.

 PROGRAM The functional units of a County Department or Agency focused on particular objectives and further delineated with employee and cost data specific to that function.
-PROGRAM INVENTORY A comprehensive listing of services offered by each Cook County Agency or Department to both external and internal users; organized to provide transparency into Cook County governmental services provided to Cook County residents, employees, and elected officials.

-AP PEN IDI) $\langle A \rangle$